Dung24-6/Dung24-6/README.md

 _**Happiness is not in the mere possession of money; it lies in the joy of achievement, in the thrill of creative effort.**_

 Franklin D. Roosevelt

+_**Grief can be the garden of compassion.
+If you keep your heart open through everything, your pain can become your greatest ally in your life's search for love and wisdom.**_

+Rumi